0k/shyaml/README.rst

 scripts.

-This scripts supports only read access and it might not support all the subtilties of YAML specification.
+This scripts supports only read access and it might not support all the subtleties of YAML specification.
 But it should support some handy basic query of YAML file.